The Irishman (soundtrack)

 The Irishman (Original Motion Picture Soundtrack) is the soundtrack album to the 2019 film The Irishman directed by Martin Scorsese.
-The film score is written and composed by Scorsese's norm collaborator Robbie Robertson who also compiled the soundtrack with music supervisor Randall Poster.
+The film score is written and composed by Scorsese's frequent collaborator Robbie Robertson, who also compiled the soundtrack with music supervisor Randall Poster.
 It features both original and existing music tracks.
 Sony Music Entertainment released the soundtrack digitally on November 1, 2019 and through physical formats on November 29.
 In addition, a vinyl edition album which was specially cut at Abbey Road Studios, London was released on February 7, 2020.